au-ts/lionsos.org/content/docs/examples/firewall/_index.md

 are to be returned to the same component they are received from.
-In a typical sDDF net system this is always the case, however the firewall often requires components to return buffers to different components. sDDF net queues also use a signaling protocol to decide when to signal their neighbouring component.
+In a typical sDDF net system this is always the case, however the firewall often requires components to return buffers to different components. sDDF net queues also use a signalling protocol to decide when to signal their neighbouring component.
 More on sDDF net queues can be found [here](https://trustworthy.systems/projects/drivers/sddf-design-latest.pdf).